brendt/stitcher.io/src/data/guide/setting-up.md

 **Note**: Stitcher is currently in alpha.
 This means things can break with updates!

 Stitcher is installed via Composer.
-It requires a PHP version of at least 5.6, but 7.0 or higher is advided.
+It requires a PHP version of at least 5.6, but 7.0 or higher is adviced.

 ```sh
 composer require brendt/stitcher:1.0.0-alpha